Indonesia Itinerary Guide

 Yogyakarta is a long and dragging eight hours away from Bandung by train.
 From the centrality of its location to the innumerable temples, this city never fails to be included in travel guides for Indonesia.
 Surely, this is for a good reason!

-One of the sites that’s never missed on Yogyakarta’s travel guides is the famed Borobudur Temple.
+One site that is never missed on Yogyakarta’s travel guides is the famed Borobudur Temple.
 This regal and massive temple contains nine stacks of platforms that are filled with Buddhist artifacts.

 Inarguably, one of the best ways to experience Borobudur would be through a sunrise tour.
-You might be nudged to leave your hotel at three in the morning, but the remarkable sights will definitely leave you wanting to go back for more!
+You might be nudged to leave your hotel at three in the morning, but the remarkable sights will make you want to go back for more!
 You have to experience it truly to appreciate its exquisiteness.

 Taking things up a notch, the Hindu temple compound called Prambanan can also be added to the itinerary.
 All the way from the 19th century, the impressive detailing of the temples are all combined narratives from Hindu texts.
 Touching the crevices of the temples gives you a surreal feeling that shoots to the soul.